KermanX/reactive-vscode/docs/guide/why.md

 })
 ```

 As you can see, after using `reactive-vscode`, the code is much cleaner and easier to understand.
-You can use Vue's reactivity API like `watchEffect` to watch states, and use Vue composables like `useActiveTextEditor` to access the active text editor.
+With composables like `useActiveTextEditor` provided by this library, you can use Vue's reactivity API like `watchEffect` smoothly when developing a VSCode extension.

 ## FAQ

-### Why use `@vue/runtime-core`?
+### Why use `@vue/runtime-core` internally?

 This library is built on top of `@vue/runtime-core`.
 This is because `@vue/reactivity` doesn't provide the `watch` and `watchEffect` function, which is essential in a VSCode extension.